nemiller95/rnvp/README.md

 # rnvp
-testing rnvp celeba for google cloud
+Implementation of RealNVP for celebA dataset